Shakleen/obsidian-second-brain/second_brain/notes/islamic/omrah/Ehram.md

 	1. Read [[Durud|Durood]]
 	2. Munazat
 	3. [[Mustahab]] is to say [[Ehram supplication]]

-## Forbidden while Ehram is effective
+> [!Error] Forbidden while Ehram is effective
-1. Wearing seemed clothing for males.
+> 1. Wearing seemed clothing for males.
-2. Covering face and head for males under any circumstances.
+> 2. Covering face and head for males under any circumstances.
-3. Wearing shoes that cover your mid feet bone.
+> 3. Wearing shoes that cover your mid feet bone.
-4. Using any scented toiletries or scents of any kind.
+> 4. Using any scented toiletries or scents of any kind.
-5. Applying oil on any part of the body.
+> 5. Applying oil on any part of the body.
 But you can moisturize with unscented moisturizer.
-6. Clipping nails, shaving or trimming hair.
+> 6. Clipping nails, shaving or trimming hair.
-7. Hunting any land animals.
+> 7. Hunting any land animals.
-8. Having or even talking about sex.
+> 8. Having or even talking about sex.
-9. Quarreling with anyone for any reason.
+> 9. Quarreling with anyone for any reason.